 Rigo 23: Ripples Become Waves features works that emphasize the artist’s longtime advocacy for social and political change, specifically calling attention to the incarceration of political prisoners and the plight of indigenous communities in the United States.
 The exhibition takes its name from a quote by Robert H. King, former political prisoner and cofounder of the Black Panther Party chapter at the Louisiana State Penitentiary, who said, “The deeper they bury you, the louder your voice becomes.
 You throw pebbles into the pond, you get ripples; ripples become waves; the waves can become a tsunami.”

 Alongside conversations and performances, The Main will present a series of self-care workshops on Sunday afternoons throughout the run of the exhibition.
 Workshops will be facilitated by Native elders, artists, and educators, including Charmaine Bee, April Bey, Julia Bogany, Olivia Chumacero (e.i.m.), and Sarita Dougherty.
 Bilingual English and Spanish workshops will also be offered by Felicia Montes of Mujeres de Maiz and Victor Narro of the UCLA Labor Center.
-A full schedule of programs for the exhibition will be announced later this fall.
+Join The Main's email list to hear about upcoming programs for the exhibition.

 ABOUT RIGO 23